ibm-cloud-docs/codeengine/troubleshoot-build.md

 6. Update the build to reference the name of your registry secret.

     a.
-Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use the name of your registry secret; for example:
+Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use the name of your registry secret; for example,

     ```
     ibmcloud ce build update --name <BUILD_NAME> --registry-secret <REGISTRY_SECRET>